lnbits/hardware-wallet/README.md

 WebSerial mode is intended for smaller day-to-day amounts.
 For more sensitive use, the air-gapped microSD and keypad mode with dice-generated entropy is recommended.
 For significant funds, consider a mature, independently audited hardware wallet such as [Trezor](https://trezor.io/) or [Jade](https://shop.lnbits.com/product/blockstream-jade-plus).

-Maintainers are not responsible for any loss of funds.
+**Although the maintainers have worked hard to build a functional signer, they are not responsible for any loss of funds.
+Point your agent at this repo and ask it to audit.**

 ## What you need